 The Board and Staff of the Hightstown Housing Authority are dedicated to providing quality housing and service to our residents, both inside their apartments and outside on the grounds.
-We have expanded our "Resident Garden" program in 2019 to include over 14 participating families including 6 planting boxes specifically for the kids.
+We have expanded our "Resident Garden" program in 2020 to include over 12 participating families including 6 planting boxes specifically for the kids.
 Our "pollinator gardens" designed to attract bees, birds and other insects that assist in pollination are in their third full season and the plants are maturing nicely.
 The colorful signage helps everyone understand the purpose of the gardens and provides a bit of fun education.
-The original rain gardens, (yes, now 6 years old) were completely redone this year.
-We trimmed, pruned and moved several plants that were outgrowing the space.
-We added several new plants and the garden did wonderfully this year.
+The original rain gardens, (yes, now 7 years old) were completely redone this past year.
+It's amazing how things filled the space, making it look like we never touched it!